-- 3.2\\ Articles of Amendment and Restatement of Articles of Incorporation of the Registrant - 3.3\\\ Articles Supplementary of the Registrant Classifying and Designating a Series of Preferred Stock as Series A Junior Participating Preferred Stock and Fixing Distribution and Other Preferences and Rights of Such Series - 4.1\\\\ Articles Supplementary of the Registrant Classifying and Designating Preferred Stock of the Registrant as 10% Class A Cumulative Redeemable Preferred Stock - 4.2\\\\ Articles Supplementary of the Registrant Classifying and Designating Preferred Stock of the Registrant as 10% Class B Cumulative Redeemable Preferred Stock - Opinion of Hogan & Hartson L.L.P. regarding the legality of the 5.1# securities being registered - Opinion of Hogan & Hartson L.L.P. regarding specified tax matters 8.1# - Ratio of earnings to combined fixed charges and preferred stock 12.1 dividends - Consent of Hogan & Hartson L.L.P. (included in Exhibit 5.1) 23.1 - Consent of Arthur Andersen LLP, independent public accountants Consent of Hogan & Hartson L.L.P. (included in Exhibit 8.1) 23.2 - 23.3 - Power of Attorney (included in signature page) 24.1
+- 3.1\ Bylaws of the Registrant dated December 29, 1998 - 3.2\\ Articles of Amendment and Restatement of Articles of Incorporation of the Registrant - 3.3\\\ Articles Supplementary of the Registrant Classifying and Designating a Series of Preferred Stock as Series A Junior Participating Preferred Stock and Fixing Distribution and Other Preferences and Rights of Such Series - 4.1\\\\ Articles Supplementary of the Registrant Classifying and Designating Preferred Stock of the Registrant as 10% Class A Cumulative Redeemable Preferred Stock - 4.2\\\\\ Articles Supplementary of the Registrant Classifying and Designating Preferred Stock of the Registrant as 10% Class B Cumulative Redeemable Preferred Stock - 5.1 Opinion of Hogan & Hartson L.L.P. regarding the legality of the securities being registered - 8.1 Opinion of Hogan & Hartson L.L.P. regarding specified tax matters 12.1 Ratio of earnings to combined fixed charges and preferred stock dividends - 23.1 Consent of Hogan & Hartson L.L.P. (included in Exhibit 5.1) - 23.2 Consent of Arthur Andersen LLP, independent public accountants - 23.3 Consent of Hogan & Hartson L.L.P. (included in Exhibit 8.1) - 24.1# Power of Attorney (included in signature page)

-- $^{\star}$ Incorporated herein by reference to Exhibit 3.2 to the Registrant's Registration Statement on Form S-4 (Registration No. 333-64793) - \\ Incorporated herein by reference to Exhibit 3.3 to the Registrant's Registration Statement on Form S-4 (Registration No. 333-64793) - \\\ Incorporated herein by reference to Exhibit 4.2 to the Registrant's Registration Statement on Form 8-A (Registration No. 001-14625) filed with the Commission on December 11, 1998 - \\\\ Incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form 8-A (Registration No. 001-14625) filed with the Commission on July 30, 1999 - \\\\\ Incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form 8-A (Registration No. 001-14625) filed with the Commission on November 23, 1999 - # To be filed by amendment.
+- \ Incorporated herein by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K (Registration No. 001-14625) filed with the Commission on December 30, 1999 - \\ Incorporated herein by reference to Exhibit 3.3 to the Registrant's Registration Statement on Form S-4 (Registration No. 333-64793) - \\\ Incorporated herein by reference to Exhibit 4.2 to the Registrant's Registration Statement on Form 8-A (Registration No. 001-14625) filed with the Commission on December 11, 1998 - \\\\ Incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form 8-A (Registration No. 001-14625) filed with the Commission on July 30, 1999 - \\\\\ Incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form 8-A (Registration No. 001-14625) filed with the Commission on November 23, 1999